affinda/affinda-python/docs/models.md

 - `auto_validation_threshold`:
 - `data_source`: Data source mapping identifier.
 - `mapping`: Defines how the data point is mapped to the data source.
+- `display_raw_text`: If true, then the validation tool will show the user the raw text found on the page, not the value that has been parsed to a specific type.

 <a id="models._models.DataFieldDataPoint"></a>